omarreis/FiremonkeySensorFusion/README.md

       procedure TfrmMain.FusionSensorHeadingAltitudeChanged(Sender:TObject);
       begin
-        labMagHeading.Text  := Format('m: %5.1f°', [fMagAccelFusion.fTCMagHeading]);
+        // in this sample just show rectagular coordinates labMagHeading.Text  := Format('m: %5.1f°', [fMagAccelFusion.fTCMagHeading]);
         labTrueHeading.Text := Format('t: %5.1f°', [fMagAccelFusion.fTCTrueHeading]);
         labAltitude.Text    := Format('%5.1f°',    [fMagAccelFusion.fAltitude] );
         labRoll.Text        := Format('%5.1f°',    [fMagAccelFusion.fRoll] );
         ....
         ...

 * On FormActivate: Start sensors.
 For Android, you have to ask permission to use the sensors first and start when the permissions are granted.
 The sample code uses DelphiWorld's permisson requester for that.
-For iOS on Delphi 10.4.1 you cannot start the location sensor from FormActivate.
-I fixed that by activating the sensors from a 2 seconds Timer.
+For iOS on Delphi 10.4.1 you cannot start the location sensor from FormActivate (I don't know why).
+Fixed that by activating the sensors from a 2 seconds delay TTimer.

         procedure TffmMain.timerStartSensorsiOSTimer(Sender: TObject);
         begin